By Ingrid Rimland Zundel, Ed.D.

 Postscript: Of course Miss Ursula announced she will appeal.
 Stay tuned!

-Posted by Dr. Ingrid R. Zundel on December 24, 2015, With 8314 Reads Filed under Holocaust, Investigations.
+Posted by Dr. Ingrid R. Zundel on December 24, 2015, With 8384 Reads Filed under Holocaust, Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.